 Types of flooding

 There are different types, or sources of flooding, that can affect our communities.
 We are increasing our understanding of the sources and impacts of flooding all the time and can now provide a national picture of flood risk for river, coastal and surface water flooding.
 Find out if the area where you live, work or travel through is likely to be affected by flooding by viewing our flood maps.
+More information about how different sources of flooding can affect your local area is available from section 3 of the Flood Risk Management Strategies.

 |Type of flooding||Description|